Creamy Lemon Pasta (Pasta al Limone)

 - Parmesan.
 Avoid the pre-grated stuff.
 I really hate to sound like the ultimate food snob here, but if you can get real-deal Parmigiano Reggiano cheese, please do!
 It is without question a bit pricier, but you only need about 4 ounces of cheese for the recipe.
 If that isn’t within reach, just choose a good hunk of Parmesan that you grate yourself.

 - Dried pasta: I love to use pappardelle, a pasta that looks like wide fettuccine or tagliatelle.
 It’s a perfect shape for hearty thick sauces.
 You can find packaged dried pappardelle (coiled in little nests) in many grocery stores.
-Use any long pasta shape you like, including angel hair, penne or spaghetti.
+Use any long pasta shape you prefer, including angel hair, penne or spaghetti.

 - Fresh parsley: Chopped Italian or curly parsley adds color to the dish.

-Creamy Lemon Pasta (al Limone)
+Creamy Lemon Pasta (No-Cook Sauce)

 Ingredients